chinamike65/hugo-tuolesi/content/book4/book4en.md

 (5) The Nine Abstinences of Meditation

-6. Paramita of Knowledge
+6. Paramita of Wisdom

 (1) Types of Knowledge

 (2) A brief analysis of Pudgala's no-self

-7. Paramita of Patience
+7. Paramita of Skilful means

-8. Paramita of Truthfulness
+8. Paramita of Strength

-9. Paramita of Determination
+9. Paramita of Aspiration prayers

-10. Paramita of Wisdom
+10. Paramita of Primordial wisdom

-**Section 3 - Four Actions**
+**Section 3 - Four Embracing Actions**

 1. Giving

-2. Beautiful Words
+2. Kind Speech

-3. Benificial Behavior
+3. Benificial Action

 (1) The immature can mature